Applanga App Localization Logo

 1. Mark the checkbox for all strings that should be linked

-2. Click More (2) and then choose Link (3)
+2. Click More then select Link

 3. Select the “master” string for linking using one of the radio buttons on the left-hand side (all strings linked to the selected will inherit the translations and metadata associated with that string)